Home

 One word of caution, though, like any wild plants here in Arizona, the Prickly Pear cactus is federally protected by law.
 Therefore, neither the fruit or the pads cannot be picked without a permit.

 If you are anxious to try the fruit of the Prickly Pear, you will have to wait for summer, particularly in June through August, when the fruit ripens.
-You will also find it used in jellies, syrup as well as Tequila.

-If you would like to learn more about this plant and get a "birds eye view" of this cactus and other southwest desert flowers, the Desert Botanical Garden in Phoenix is a great place to visit.
+If you would like to learn more about this plant and get a "birds eye view" of this Arizona cactus fruit and other southwest desert flowers, the Desert Botanical Garden in Phoenix is a great place to visit.

 Their address, phone and hours of operation are listed below for your reference.